sam-xode/Discord-auto-claim-faucet/README.md

 ## 📌 How to Mention Users or Channels in Messages

-To include mentions in your faucet messages, use the following format:
+To include mentions in your messages to claim faucet, use the following format:

 ### 🔹 Mentioning Users